-This year, the Irish Made Awards will feature a special category to honour sustainable Irish businesses
+For the second year running, the Irish Made Awards will feature a special category to honour sustainable Irish businesses

 Sustainability is a topic we are passionate about at Irish Country Magazine, and we have brought that conversation into every issue with our Sustainable Spotlight feature and Jo Linehan’s insightful column.
 We care about sharing ways people can live with a lower impact, and that couldn’t happen without the brilliant work of makers who are creating products that are kind to the planet.

 Ballyseedy is one of Ireland’s most sophisticated home and lifestyle destinations based in Tralee, Co Kerry.
 Their philosophy is simple; People, Plants, Planet.
-With these three core values in mind, we are thrilled to welcome them to the Irish Made Awards as our first Sustainability sponsor in this category.
+With these three core values in mind, we are thrilled to welcome them to the Irish Made Awards as our Sustainability sponsor in this category.
 Ballyseedy offers expert gardening advice, premium plants, quality al-fresco accessories and beautiful Irish Made gifts.
 The group also operate three additional cafés in partnership with Dairygold, located in Raheen, Co Limerick, Midleton and Carrigaline in Co Cork and are currently expanding within Munster.